cns-iu/hra-pop-helios/README.md

 # Usage

+First download the data.
+Currently we are using the GTEx 8 tissues snRNA-Seq Data, which can be downloaded from: https://gtexportal.org/home/downloads/adult-gtex/single_cell (`GTEx_8_tissues_snRNAseq_atlas_071421.public_obs.h5ad`)

-First move the data to the Data folder.
+Create a folder named `Data`  Move the data file to that folder.
 Data should be in `h5ad` format.
 Packages from `requirements.txt` should be installed with `pip install -r requirements.txt`

 The current version uses a single script: `generateKNN.py` After setting the parameters inside the script, run it with `python Scripts/generateKNN.py` Parameters can be changed inside the script.

+The script will generate a .xnet file in the `Networks` folder.

-To run helios-web:
+To run helios-web for visualization:
+Preferentially using Chrome or Safari.
+Firefox should work but it remains untested.
-Open heliosweb.io and choose a configuration (light, dark, density, etc) Drag and drop the generated .xnet file

-Add ?use2d as argument to the heliosweb url to use the 2d mode.
-E.g. http://heliosweb.io/docs/example/?advanced&use2
+Open heliosweb.io and choose a configuration (light, dark, density, etc) Add `?use2d` as argument to the heliosweb url to use the 2d mode.
+E.g. `http://heliosweb.io/docs/example/?advanced&use2d`

+Drag and drop the generated .xnet file to the window.
+It should be replaced by the new network.

+If the layout didn't start by itself, press space to run the algorithm.
+You can press space again to stop or resume.

 # TODO
  - Convert into a package
+ - Will update Helios-Web with beta version which supports ForceAtlas2 without the degree normalization
  - Include helios-web server (ailens), which should launch the browser with the network visualization
  - Use the Helios-Core (https://github.com/filipinascimento/helios) library for layouting pre visualization